retronas/retronas/README.md

 For a complete guide and list of supported systems and protocols, see the [Wiki](https://github.com/danmons/retronas/wiki) section.

+If you want to chat about RetroNAS, come say hi on [Twitter](https://twitter.com/_daemons).

 # WARNING Security

 Due to the nature of retro computing, many of the tools and protocols used in this project are **COMPLETELY INSECURE**.